Melatonin: benefits, dosage, contraindications

 EFSA approval.

-Melatonin is the reference drug for the treatment of insomnia and seems to be very effective at a dose of 3 mg (extended-release formulation) or at lower concentrations when taken before sleep.
-Most clinical research shows that oral intake of melatonin at 0.3 mg to 5 mg per day for up to 4 weeks reduces time to fall asleep in young adults and children with falling asleep disorders and improves quality of life such as mental health, vitality, and bodily pain.
-Furthermore, taking oral melatonin improves circadian sleep rhythm disorders in blind children and adults.
-Melatonin has been used at 0.5 to 4 mg per day in children and 0.5 to 10 mg per day in adults for up to 6 years.
-Some evidence shows that oral intake of melatonin may be more beneficial in elderly patients suffering from insomnia who may be deficient in melatonin.
-Taking prolonged-release melatonin preparations at 2 mg per day seems to improve sleep duration and quality in these elderly individuals, while immediate-release preparations seem to decrease sleep latency.
-European health authorities (EFSA, European Food Safety Authority and the European Commission) have determined that melatonin can reduce the time required to fall asleep, provided 1 mg of melatonin is delivered per portion and taken before bedtime.
+Melatonin is the reference drug for the treatment of insomnia, and appears to be very effective at a dose of 3 mg (prolonged-release formulation) or at lower concentrations when taken before sleep.
+Most clinical research shows that oral melatonin taken at doses of 0.3 mg to 5 mg per day for periods of up to 4 weeks reduces sleep onset time in young adults and children with sleep-onset disorder, and furthermore improves quality of life measures such as mental health, vitality, and bodily pain.
+On the other hand, oral melatonin improves circadian rhythm sleep disorders in children and adults who are blind.
+Melatonin has been used at doses of 0.5 to 4 mg per day in children and 0.5 to 10 mg per day in adults for periods of up to 6 years.
+Some evidence indicates that oral melatonin may be more beneficial in elderly patients with insomnia who may be melatonin-deficient.
+Taking prolonged-release melatonin preparations at 2 mg per day appears to improve sleep duration and quality in these older individuals, while immediate-release preparations seem to decrease sleep latency.
+European health authorities (EFSA, European Food Safety Authority and the European Commission) have concluded that melatonin can reduce the time needed to fall asleep, provided that 1 mg of melatonin is delivered per serving and it is taken before bedtime.

 Posologie